 Sow winter squash from seed in April or May, and plant out when all risks of frost have passed, in a sunny spot.
+Be careful when you plant them out as slugs and snails love them.
+Plant them out when they’re big enough to withstand a few nibbles, or use a slug and snail deterrent, such as wool pellets.
 Give them plenty of room as they can sprawl, and incorporate plenty of garden compost or well-rotted manure when planting.

 Leave the fruits on the plant for as long as you can in autumn.
-When they’re ripe, they should sound hollow when tapped.
-Harvest before the first frosts, with as much stalk on each fruit as possible, using secateurs – don’t use the stalk as a handle.
-Once harvested, leave the fruits for up to 10 days to allow their skins to harden further.
-They can then be stored for several months in a cool, dark, frost-free place, and eaten during the winter.
+When they’re ripe, they should sound hollow when tapped and the stem should be corky.
+Use secateurs to harvest before the first frosts, leaving as much of the stem on each fruit as possible – don’t use the stalk as a handle.
+Once harvested, leave the squashes for up to 10 days to allow their skins to harden further.
+They can then be stored for several months in a cool, dark, frost-free place, and eaten during winter.

 Squash ‘Crown Prince’

 ‘Crown Prince’ is an old variety that’s still popular for its attractive, large, blue-grey fruits with bright orange flesh and sweet, nutty flavour.
 The fruits can store for up to three months after harvesting.
 Great for a variety of culinary uses.

 Squash ‘Turk’s Turban’